Batman: Contagion: Plot

 Azrael joins forces with Tracker and Catwoman, while Robin returns to Gotham City with the blood.
 They track the second survivor, a Chinese gangster, to a yacht and overpower his guards.
-On their unfortune, the gangster has come to regard his survival of the plague as proof that he is immortal, and demonstrates his immortality by stabbing himself in the throat with a knife, lingering just long enough to realize that he was wrong.
+The gangster has come to regard his survival of the plague as proof that he is immortal, and demonstrates his immortality by stabbing himself in the throat with a knife, lingering just long enough to realize that he was wrong.